 The carrying value of goodwill, which is allocated to the Company's reporting units, and other intangible assets with indefinite useful lives are tested annually for impairment as of the first day of the fourth quarter of each fiscal year, and on an interim basis if events or circumstances warrant it.
 Events or circumstances that might indicate an interim valuation is warranted include unexpected changes in business conditions, economic factors or a sustained decline in the Company's market capitalization below the Company's carrying value.
-During the annual impairment test, we first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determined that it was not necessary to perform the two-step goodwill impairment test included in U.S. GAAP.
+During the annual impairment test, we first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test included in U.S. GAAP.
 For our fiscal 2015 goodwill impairment test, we determined that it was not necessary for six of our nine reporting units to apply the traditional two-step quantitative impairment test in ASC 350 based on qualitative information that it is more likely than not that the fair value of those reporting units exceeded their carrying values.

 The traditional two-step impairment test requires us to estimate the fair values of our reporting units.
 The estimate of the fair values of our reporting units are based on the best information available as of the date of the assessment.
 We generally use a blended analysis of the present value of discounted cash flows and the market valuation approach.
 The discounted cash flow model uses the present values of estimated future cash flows.
 Considerable management judgment is necessary to evaluate the impact of operating and external economic factors in estimating our future cash flows.
 The assumptions we use in our evaluations include projections of growth rates and profitability, our estimated working capital needs, as well as our weighted average cost of capital.
 The market valuation approach indicates the fair value of a reporting unit based on a comparison to comparable publicly traded firms in similar businesses.
 Estimates used in the market value approach include the identification of similar companies with comparable business factors.
-Changes in economic and operating conditions impacting the assumptions we made could result in additional goodwill impairment in future periods.
-If the carrying value of a reporting unit is potentially impaired.
+Changes in economic a operating unit exceeds its fair value, the goodwill of that reporting unit is potentially impaired.
 At this point we proceed to the second step of the analysis, wherein we measure the excess, if any, of the carrying value of a reporting unit's goodwill over its implied fair value, and record the impairment loss indicated.